 The dog-accompanied road trip packing list

 Assuming that your dog is displaying signs that are encouraging enough for you to consider tackling a longer trip, there are some more pieces of kit worth considering investing in to make the journeys easier.
-Specific travel crates for hatches and back seats, harnesses, fabric bucket seats, ramps, seat covers, or mesh barriers to turn the trunk into one big crate can all be good options for different kinds of cars and canine passengers.
+Specific travel crates for hatches and back seats, harnesses, fabric bucket seats, ramps, and seat covers can all be good options for different kinds of cars and canine passengers.

 Here’s a full list of items we recommend you bring with you: